 When a mortgage loan borrower completes their 1003 mortgage application, the mortgage loan officer pulls a credit check.

-- The LO will then run the credit report and mortgage application through Automated Underwriting System.
+- The LO will then run the credit report and mortgage application through an Automated Underwriting System

 - Once the AUS yields an approve/eligible, a pre-approval is issued.